michel-kraemer/gradle-download-task/README.md

 }
 ```

-To download and unpack a ZIP file use can combine the download task
+To download and unpack a ZIP file you can combine the download task
 plugin with Gradle's built-in support for ZIP files:

 ```groovy